YaqiXia/Voltrix-SpMM/README.md

 This will run all benchmarks and compare Voltrix-SpMM against baseline methods.
 Results are output to the console and write to `bench/results.csv` file.

+**Note:** The full benchmarking process may take several hours to complete depending on your hardware configuration.
+Please be patient.

 ### Step 6 : Reproduce Main Results (Figure 9)
 ```bash